awslabs/gluon-ts-tools/runtool/README.md

 # Runtool
-The Runtool is used to generate reproducible experiments on AWS SageMaker.
+The Runtool is a tool for running large scale experiments on AWS SageMaker.

 ## Installation
 ```bash